LtBrain/astrum/README.md

 This covers the total sum of all the major parts.

 There is a more in depth BOM for the PCB assembly components itself: [BOM-astrum-JLCPCB Assembly Order.xls](https://github.com/user-attachments/files/23870804/BOM-astrum-JLCPCB.Assembly.Order.xls)

+REVIEWERS: Do note that I am aware of the high PCB fabrication costs + shipping, but this is the cheapest I could find it for (at JLCPCB).
+Additionally, the global standard direct shipping option will not work for this board.
+Sadly, JLCPCB requires the purchase to be under 59.99 dollars, which this board exceeds.
+This is why it got so expensive.
+Also do note that I have optimized my BOMs to be as cheap as possible to lower the amount of money spent by Hackclub.